-Two years ago this month, a student at College of the Florida Keys was the first to report and photograph the spread of stony coral tissue loss disease off Key West, Florida at the Eastern Dry Rocks.
+In January 2019, a student at College of the Florida Keys was the first to report and photograph the spread of stony coral tissue loss disease off Key West, Florida at the Eastern Dry Rocks.
 He was able to identify the disease because he was trained by Florida Sea Grant agents Shelly Krueger and Ana Zangroniz and completed the UF/IFAS Extension Stony Coral Tissue Loss Disease Underwater Observer Training course.
-Stony coral tissue loss disease is devastating Florida’s Coral Reef and the Caribbean from the Bahamas to St. Lucia and affects more than half of the 45 species of stony corals that live in our region.
+Stony coral tissue loss disease is devastating Florida’s Coral Reef and the Caribbean, and infects more than half of the 45 species of stony corals that live in our region.
 Thankfully, staghorn and elkhorn coral are not susceptible.

-Stony coral tissue loss disease was first identified in 2014 near the Port of Miami and rapidly spread up and down Florida’s Coral Reef.
-Unfortunately, the disease continues to spread and is extant in nearly all of the Florida Reef Tract (except for the Dry Tortugas) and 16 countries in the Caribbean, most recently Roatan, Honduras.
+Stony coral tissue loss disease was first identified in 2014 near the Port of Miami and spread throughout Florida’s Coral Reef by 2021, and at least 16 countries in the Caribbean, most recently Roatan, Honduras.
 The pathogen(s) have not been identified but an alphabet soup of federal, state, and local governments, nonprofits, and the University of Florida are working non-stop to defeat stony coral tissue loss disease.
 Zoos and aquariums throughout the US are holding rescued corals to preserve genetic diversity.
 While the situation is urgent, it is not too late to save these incredibly important ecosystems.
 Corals are resilient if given the chance and the enabling conditions for their growth and survival.

 STONY CORAL TISSUE LOSS DISEASE UNDERWATER OBSERVER TRAINING